-The goal of SPOA is to have each person linked with the appropriate services to achieve successful outcomes.
+The goal of Adult SPOA is to have each person linked with the appropriate services to achieve successful outcomes.

 - Care Coordination & Assertive Community Treatment (ACT)